I recently happened upon the Boston Women’s Memorial on Commonwealth Avenue mall in Back Bay Boston recently.

 Amazons, Abolitionists, and Activists: A Graphic History of Women’s Fight for Their Rights by Mikki Kendall, illustrated by Aster D’Amico

-This anthology details the feminists who found on many diversity fronts including abolition, suffrage, labor, civil rights, LGBTQ liberation, reproductive rights for women’s rights. [anthology nonfiction graphic novel, ages 8 and up]
+This anthology details the feminists who found on many diverse fronts including abolition, suffrage, labor, civil rights, LGBTQ liberation, and reproductive rights for women’s rights. [anthology nonfiction graphic novel, ages 8 and up]

 To examine any book more closely at Amazon, please click on image of book.